 Nilesh W. Gaikwad, Ph.D., assistant professor, Departments of Nutrition and Environmental Toxicology, UC Davis.
 He earned his Ph.D. in bioorganic chemistry from Indian Institute of Science in Bangalore, India.
 His research interests related to forensic science include: (1) development of ultraperformance chromatography-mass spectrometric analytical methods for comprehensive measurement of the small molecules in the cells/tissues/body fluids; (2) development of biomarkers by applying target/profile oriented metabolomics methods; (3) metabolic pathway elucidations and investigation of molecular mechanisms of toxicity; and (4) modulation of metabolic profile by using bioactive food components and diet strategies.

 Paul Gepts, Ph.D., is a professor in the Department of Plant Sciences at UC Davis, specializing in evolutionary factors that have shaped crop biodiversity during and after crop domestication.
 His research program attracts graduate students primarily from the U.S. and Latin America, but also from Africa and Asia through the Ecology, Genetics, Horticulture and Agronomy and International Agricultural Development Graduate Groups.
 The experimental work in his lab that is most applicable to forensics involves the development and use of molecular markers to distinguish among closely related genotypes within plant species.
 Gepts is an elected fellow of the American Association for the Advancement of Science, the American Society of Agronomy and the Crop Science Society of America.
+He has been thesis committee member for a graduate student in the Forensic Science program.
 He reads, speaks and writes fluently in four languages (French, Dutch, Spanish and English).

 Cecilia Giulivi, received her PhD in Biochemistry at the University of Buenos Aires.
 After completing her post-doctoral training at the University of Southern California, she joined the faculty at that Institution, then at the University of Minnesota, and finally in 2004, at UCD.
 Her expertise resides in the area of mitochondria bioenergetics, free radical biochemistry and oxidative damage.
 This is reflected in >100 publications in peer-reviewed journals.
 Her current focus is at understanding the underlying molecular mitochondrial mechanisms in several pathophysiological situations such as autism, fragile X tremor and ataxia syndrome (FXTAS), and Huntington's disease and how genetic background imparts susceptibility to sub-toxic exposures of common flame retardants.
 She is also a member of the UC Davis Graduate Groups in Biochemistry and Molecular Biology, Cell and Developmental Biology, and Genetics.